 If the answer is “Yes”, please provide examples.

+[agreed]

 Has your country been involved in efforts to maximize operational and training activities within international and regional organizations and within other relevant bilateral and multilateral agreements or arrangements (art.
 29, para.
 4)?